Japanese aircraft carrier Hōshō: Pearl Harbor and Midway

 Hōshō began the Pacific War in the Third Carrier Division assigned to the 1st Fleet under Vice Admiral Shirō Takasu.
 The carrier, captained by Kaoru Umetani, was tasked along with Zuihō to provide air support, including scouting, anti-submarine patrols, and combat air patrol for the Combined Fleet's "Main Body" battle-line of six battleships: Nagato, Mutsu, Fusō, Yamashiro, Ise, and Hyūga.
 With the Main Body, Hōshō sortied from the Inland Sea on 7 December 1941 to provide distant cover for the carrier forces under Chūichi Nagumo which were attacking Pearl Harbor.
 The battleship force turned back 300 nmi east of Japan, but Hōshō became separated on 10 December due to radio silence restrictions while conducting anti-submarine air operations.
 The ship lost contact because she had launched aircraft near dusk to investigate a submarine sighting.
 The aircraft returned after dark and landed safely after the carrier turned on its lights.
 In order to recover the aircraft, however, the carrier and her three escorting destroyers had to steam east and therefore lost sight of the Main Body in the darkness.
-There does not appear to have been any US or other enemy submarines in Japanese waters at this time.
+There does not appear to have been any enemy submarines in Japanese waters at this time.
 The carrier was located by scout aircraft the next day 500 nmi east of the Main Body and returned to port at Kure on 12 December.

 On 29 May 1942, Hōshō sortied from Japan with the rest of the fleet for the operation which resulted in the Battle of Midway, providing modest air protection, scouting, and anti-submarine support for the Main Body, now consisting of the battleships Yamato, Nagato, and Mutsu.
 Her aircraft complement for the operation consisted of eight obsolete Yokosuka B4Y "Jean" torpedo bombers.

 With the Main Body trailing 300 nmi behind the carrier striking force, Hōshō missed the major portion of the battle in which Nagumo's four fleet carriers were ambushed and fatally damaged by US carrier aircraft on 4 June.
 The next day, the carrier's aircraft helped guide the remnants of Nagumo's force to a rendezvous with the Main Body as well helped other Japanese warships to rendezvous during and after the battle, including the cruiser Sendai.
 Around the same time, one of Hōshō's aircraft discovered the burning, sinking Hiryū.
 Photographs of the abandoned carrier have been described as "among the most dramatic of the war in the Pacific".
 The observer aboard the aircraft also reported seeing survivors left behind on Hiryū so the destroyer Tanikaze was sent to unsuccessfully search for the wrecked carrier.
 With the battle lost, a significant strategic defeat for Japan, the carrier returned to Japan with the rest of the fleet, arriving at the Hashirajima anchorage on 14 June.